Alamo Colleges Policy F.6.1 Student Success

-- To the general public, the final results of a disciplinary proceeding, subject to the requirements of §99.39, if Alamo Colleges determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of Alamo Colleges rules or policies with respect to the allegation made against him or her. (§99.31(a)(14))
+- To the general public, the final results of a disciplinary proceeding, subject to the requirements of §99.39, if the Alamo Colleges District determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the Alamo Colleges District’s rules or policies with respect to the allegation made against him or her. (§99.31(a)(14))

-- To parents of a student regarding the student’s violation of any Federal, State, or local law, or of any rule or policy of Alamo Colleges, governing the use or possession of alcohol or a controlled substance if Alamo Colleges determines the student committed a disciplinary violation and the student is under the age of 21. (§99.319(a)(15))
+- To parents of a student regarding the student’s violation of any Federal, State, or local law, or of any rule or policy of the Alamo Colleges District, governing the use or possession of alcohol or a controlled substance if the Alamo Colleges District determines the student committed a disciplinary violation and the student is under the age of 21. (§99.319(a)(15))

 Health or Safety Emergency

 College officials must balance the interests of safety and privacy for individual students.
 While the Family Educational Rights and Privacy Act (FERPA) generally requires colleges to ask for written consent before disclosing a student’s personally identifiable information, it also allows colleges and universities to maintain campus safety.